-However, if she won’t try protein drinks or tofu, you might suggest that she eat (in moderation) something that might be more appealing to her – peanut butter (a natural brand that isn’t crammed with hydrogenated fat) or, better yet, almond butter which has a better kind of fat.
-Encourage her to try some of the many available soy foods on the market – some of the soy burgers are quite tasty.
-I would suggest a daily supplement of 100 mcg of vitamin B12 if her diet continues to exclude soy foods and other sources of protein.
+If she won’t try protein drinks or tofu, you might suggest that she eat (in moderation) something that might be more appealing to her – such as peanut butter (a natural brand that does not contain hydrogenated fat) or, better yet, almond butter which has a better kind of fat.

-Teens also have relatively high iron requirements which can be easily met by eating a varied diet – good sources include apricots, raisins, spinach, all types of beans, breads and cereals.
-The iron in these foods will be better absorbed when combined with foods containing vitamin C such as citrus fruits and juices, broccoli and tomatoes.
-Getting adequate calcium is another concern during the teen years – but your daughter should be able to get plenty from green vegetables including collard greens, mustard greens and kale, calcium-fortified soy milk and orange juice and tofu processed with calcium sulfate.
+Be aware that teens also have relatively high iron requirements that can be easily met if they eat a varied diet – good sources include apricots, raisins, spinach, all types of beans, breads and cereals.
+The iron in these foods will be better absorbed when combined with foods containing vitamin C such as citrus fruits and juices, broccoli, and tomatoes.
+Getting adequate calcium is another concern during the teen years, but your daughter should be able to get plenty from green vegetables, including collard greens, mustard greens and kale, calcium-fortified soy milk and orange juice and tofu processed with calcium sulfate.

-If you can make your daughter understand the importance of eating a varied diet, you will have little to worry about.
-A varied vegetarian diet is much healthier than the average American diet and will provide your daughter with more than enough protein.
+If you can help your daughter understand the importance of eating a varied vegetarian diet, you will have little to worry about.
+Such a diet is much healthier than the average American diet and will provide your daughter with more than enough protein.

 Andrew Weil, M.D.